questaware/microemacs/src/emacs.md

         searched for using path $incldirs
         (; (or : in Unix) separates directories.)

-        The environment variable INCLLIST can point to a file containing the absolute file names of include files.
+				When asking and an include file is not found then an opportunity is offered to append new directories to $incldirs.

+search-reverse           M-S
-        When an include file is not found you may type a path that leads to the file. search-reverse           M-S select-buffer                 Show the buffer in the current window set                      ^XA  Set a variable
+select-buffer                 Show the buffer in the current window set                      ^XA  Set a variable